Haleh-Alimohamadi/Haleh-Alimohamadi.github.io/_pages/index.md

 </p>

 <p style='text-align: justify;'>
   As a graduate student, I have received prestigious awards including Siebel Scholarship, MAE Distinguished Ph.D.
-Student Fellowship, Visible Molecular Cell Consortium (VMCC) Fellowship, and MAE Outstanding Graduate Student Award.
+Student Fellowship, Visible Molecular Cell Consortium (VMCC) and the Center for Trans-scale Structural Biology and Biophysics (CTSBB) Fellowship, and MAE Outstanding Graduate Student Award.
 I was also honored to be recognized as 2019 Rising Stars in Mechanical Engineering by Stanford University.
   During my PhD., I have volunteered in multiple programs that aim to increase undergraduate and minority research in engineering.
 In particular, I have participated in ENLACE and JUMP programs as a mentor.
 I am also a member of the MAE Graduate Women’s Group and tutoring in Math Open House.
 </p>